zohra009/manipulating-hashes-prework/README.md

 ## Iterating Over Nested Hashes

-So far, we've only iterated over hashes that had one level––a series of key/value pairs on a single tier.
+So far, we've only iterated over hashes that had one level—a series of key/value pairs on a single tier.
 What happens when we want to iterate over a multidimensional hash like the one above?
-Let iterate over our nested hash, one level at a time.

-We're going to iterate over the first level of our hash like this:
+Let's iterate over our nested hash one level at a time; iterating over the first level of our hash would look like this:

 ```ruby
 contacts = {